heavykenny/currency/README.md

 # Currency Converter

 ## Introduction
 This is a simple Currency Converter built with Golang and Materialize CSS using the Fixer currency JSON API (Free Plan).
+Check it out on https://go-currency.herokuapp.com

 ![1](https://github.com/heavykenny/currency/blob/media/images/Sample%201.png?raw=true)